Scientific Director, The Jackson Laboratory, USA

 Professor Rosenthal is a member of the Australia and New Zealand Society for Cell and Developmental Biology, for whom she designed the prestigious ANZSCDB Presidents Medal.
 She has been a faculty member of the Australian Developmental Biology Workshop and is a Visiting Professor at University of Western Australia.
 She currently holds an NHMRC Australia Fellowship.

-Professor Rosenthal spearheaded the election of Australia to EMBL as its first Associate Member and served as Scientific Head of EMBL Australia.
-She is currently The Scientific Director at The Jackson Laboratory, USA.
+Professor Rosenthal spearheaded the election of Australia to EMBL as its first Associate Member and serves as Scientific Head of EMBL Australia.